 Federal Workforce Transportation in the NCR allows qualified employees to participate in a Mass Transportation Benefit Program.
 Washington Headquarters Services is managing this program for NCR employees and the Department of Transportation is responsible for employees Outside of the National Capital Region.

 A Web-based portal assists employees participating in the National Capital Region's Mass Transit Benefits Program, which provides transit benefits to offset participants' commuting costs to and from work.
 Participants must use the qualified methods of public transportation (i.e. commuter bus or rail, light rail and registered van pools).
 For additional information, email your requests to the DLATravelServices@dla.mil mailbox.

 Under the MTBP, participating employees in the NCR have the convenience of their monthly transit benefits being electronically 'loaded' directly to the employee's registered SmarTrip® cards for automatic disbursement.
-The current maximum allowed transit benefit is up to $265.00 for all enrolled mass transit participants in both the NCR and ONCR.
+The current maximum allowed transit benefit is up to $300.00 for enrolled mass transit participants in both the NCR and ONCR.
 Employees who are named on a federally subsidized parking permit with DOD or any other Federal Agency, must relinquish their permit prior to enrolling in this program.
 Eligibility: To be eligible you must be a civilian, military or NAF employee paid and employed by the Department of Defense and permanently stationed and working in the National Capital Region.

 Cell Phone Usage While Driving

 Anyone using a cell phone while driving a motor vehicle on DOD installations will be ticketed unless the vehicle is safely parked or the driver is using a hands-free device.